 Mr Jansen is in charge of a small team operating at the EMEA regional level, but he also must work with individual, country service organisations in the UK, France, Germany, Netherlands, Portugal and Spain.
 Because of his experience with the leadership course, he encouraged his service managers to attend as well.

-“I really liked the course so much and it contained a lot of ideas about which areas we could improve and what targets to pursue.
+“I really liked the training so much and it contained a lot of ideas about which areas we could improve and what targets to pursue.
 I thought it would be much easier if my team would also experience this.
 I saw this as a way to get people to grasp certain concepts”, said Mr Jansen.
-He continued by adding that the course proved to be attractive and useful to people with less experience, as well as to those with a much longer experience in the field.
+He continued by adding that the training proved to be attractive and useful to people with less experience, as well as to those with a much longer experience in the field.

 Moreover, he stated, “I believe a lot of trainings are a waste of time because people go to a course, they sit back and then they return to work and they do nothing with what they learned.
 In this case I felt that it was time well spent, as the course is not covered on a single day and gives people the time to absorb information.
-Also, the group assignments throughout the days prevent you from sitting back.
+Also, the assignments throughout the days prevent you from sitting back.
 You are actually challenged to apply what they’ve tried to teach you”.

-Mr Jansen added that the combination of theory with real life examples helps to overcome the issue raised by skeptics about applying certain practices.
+Mr Jansen added that the combination of theory with real life examples helps to overcome the issue raised by sceptics about applying certain practices.
 People want to see how a nice concept can be applied in real life and also understand the challenges they might face in their attempt to implement something new, as well as how these challenges can be overcome.

 The team has actually been working towards their target in the past year, bit by bit, armed with knowledge from the course.
 “We picked pieces that we could build ourselves and started building the ship in pieces, instead of from a grand design.
 You can still get a lot of results with this approach.
 You don’t need the big bang approach”, concluded Mr Jansen.